 When lactic acid production increases significantly, the affected person is said to have hyperlactatemia, which can then progress to lactic acidosis as more lactic acid accumulates.
 The body can often compensate for the effects of hyperlactatemia, but lactic acidosis can be severe enough to disrupt a person's acid/base (pH) balance and cause symptoms such as muscular weakness, rapid breathing, nausea, vomiting, sweating, and even coma.

 There are a number of conditions that can cause high levels of lactate.
-See "What does the test result mean?" below for more.
+See "What does the test result mean?" in Common Questions below for more information.

 How is it used?

-The lactate test is primarily ordered to help determine if someone has lactic acidosis, a level of lactate that is high enough to disrupt a person's acid-base (ph) balance.
+The lactate blood test is primarily ordered to help determine if someone has lactic acidosis, a level of lactate that is high enough to disrupt a person's acid-base (pH) balance.

 - Lactic acidosis is most commonly caused by an inadequate amount of oxygen in cells and tissues (hypoxia).
 If someone has a condition that may lead to a decreased amount of oxygen delivered to cells and tissues, such as shock or congestive heart failure, this test can be used to help detect and evaluate the severity of hypoxia and lactic acidosis.
 It may be ordered along with blood gases to evaluate a person's acid/base balance and oxygenation.